apache/beam/website/www/site/content/en/documentation/programming-guide.md

 #### 3.2.2.
 Element schema {#element-schema}

-In many cases, the element type in a `PCollection` has a structure that can introspected.
+In many cases, the element type in a `PCollection` has a structure that can be introspected.
 Examples are JSON, Protocol Buffer, Avro, and database records.
 Schemas provide a way to express types as a set of named fields, allowing for more-expressive aggregations.